Maurizio Zandron: 2021–22 season

-2022–2023 season
+2022–23 season

-Zandron won the Crystal Skate and placed ninth at the 2022 CS Ice Challenge before being invited to make his Grand Prix debut at the 2022 NHK Trophy.
-He finished eleventh of twelve skaters in Sapporo.
-Austrian champion again, he finished eleventh at the 2023 European Championships.
+Zandron started the season by winning gold at the 2022 Tayside Trophy and at the 2022 Crystal Skate.
+He followed this up with a ninth-place finish at the 2022 CS Ice Challenge.
+Invited to make his Grand Prix debut at the 2022 NHK Trophy, he finished eleventh of twelve skaters.

+After winning his fourth national title at the 2023 Austrian Championships, Zandron finished eleventh at the 2023 European Championships.
+He then finished seventh at the 2023 International Challenge Cup.